Students' Social, Emotional and Mental Health (SEMH)

 |*Bramley cluster is a group of agencies working together to support students and families that are going through difficulties.
 Agencies include the family support team, primary and secondary schools, school nursing, AIP representatives, BARCA and CSWS.
 Interventions include SEMH counselling, parenting classes, support with early help plans, a child and family therapist and access to educational psychologist time.|

-Wave 3 or Specialist services – will not be accessed by the majority of children and young people with additional needs as their needs will be met by wave 1 and 2 interventions.
-However, if a child or young person has complex needs, including SEMH needs, and is unable to make progress despite support from universal and targeted services, specialist services may be needed.
-At this stage the SEN team along with the service leader (SEMH) work together to look at what additional support should be put in place to support young people’s needs.
+Wave 3 - Specialist services – This level of support and intervention will not be accessed by most children and young people with additional needs as their needs will be met by wave 1 and 2 interventions.
+However, if a child or young person has complex or multiple needs (including SEMH) and is unable to make progress despite support from universal and targeted services, specialist services may be needed.
+At this stage the Additional Needs Team will look at what additional support should be put in place to support the young person’s needs.
 This support includes referrals to: